Using Tinder When Travelling + Helpful Tips When Using It On The Road

-Thinking about using Tinder when you travel?
-I wanted to share some Tinder travel tips for those who have not used it yet on the road!
+Thinking about using Tinder when travelling?
+Here are some tips for those who have not used it yet on the road!

 My Tinder profile :)

 Here’s a little bit of back story to my Tinder experiences:

 The first time I opened my Tinder account, I was in Chicago with my friend Mike.
 He encouraged me to open an account, which I did.
 After 20 minutes I deleted it because everyone was 20 years old and swiping for dates was too much for me.
 That was in 2013.

 I opened my Tinder account for the second time in the fall of 2015 when I was home in Vancouver, Canada.
 There were too many familiar faces like high school friends and friends’ brothers.
 I turned it off.

 Then I spent a few months in Portland and tried using it there to no avail.
 There were too many ironic hipster beards for my liking.
 I am not being harsh either.
 My Portland friend Steve asked if he could look at my Tinder, returned my phone and then apologized for the miserable offerings.
 I went back south to SoCal thinking I would have better luck.
 Nothing.
 So I turned it off.
 At this point, I had a Tinder account for over a year but had never swiped right (yes for all you who don’t Tinder) on anyone.